kurushimee/iver0/README.md

 Hi!
-I'm Ivan Ermacoff, I'm 16 years old and I want to become a software and game developer.
-I know C# and Python, currently learning Unity, later on I'll be studying C++ and Unreal Engine.
+I'm Ivan Ermacoff, I'm 16 years old and I'm a software and game developer.
+I use C#, C++, Java, and Python.
+Currently using Unity, soon will head into Unreal Engine after I'm finished with my current project.
 I'd love to communicate with other developers, you can contact me on Discord: iver#9069.